finos/common-domain-model/docs/change-control-guidelines.md

 * There will be a set of regression test cases developed for each supported major version.
 Subsequent CDM minor and major versions will be tested against these test cases and a report prepared indicating which cases succeed and fail, and this will be compared against the guidelines.
 For example:
   * CDM version 6.2 will be tested against the 6.1 test cases; all should succeed, unless included in the exception/noncontrolled list.
   * CDM version 6.0 will be tested against the latest 5.x test cases; the list of failures should be compared against the approved scope of change for 6.0.
 (NB: performing this test might involve making some technical changes to the 5.0 test cases to work with the 6.0 technical architecture if that has changed, but the functionality should not otherwise be changed.)

+## Backward Compatibility

+Like other types of software, *backward compatibility* in the context of a domain model means that an implementor of that model would not have to make any change to update to such version.

+-   Prohibited changes:
+    -   Change to the structure (e.g. the attributes of a data type or the inputs of a function) or removal of any model element
+    -   Change to the name of any model element (e.g. types, attributes, enums, functions or reporting rules)
+    -   Change to any condition or cardinality constraint that makes validation more restrictive
+    -   Change to the DSL that results in any existing expression becoming invalid
+    -   Change to the DSL that results in change to any of the generated code's public interfaces
+-   Allowed changes:
+    -   Change that relaxes any condition or cardinality constraint
+    -   Change to any synonym that improves, or at least does not degrade, the mapping coverage
+    -   Addition of new examples or test packs
+    -   Change to the user documentation or model descriptions
+    -   Addition of new data types, optional attributes, enumerations, rules or functions that do not impact current functionality

+Exceptions to backward compatibility may be granted for emergency bug fixes following decision from the relevant governance body.